wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 	You are prompted for your password again.

-3. Refresh the browser window that you navigated to the web app's URL.
+3. Refresh the browser window that you navigated to the web site's URL.

 	![A web page displaying 'Hello Azure'][helloworld-completed]
 4. You can revert to the previous deployment by selecting it in **Deployments**.

 ## Next steps

-You've deployed a Node.js application to a web app in Azure Websites.
+You've deployed a Node.js application to a web site in Azure Websites.

 Node.js provides a rich ecosystem of modules that can be used by your applications.

 If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure Websites](/documentation/articles/web-sites-nodejs-debug) for information on diagnosing the problem.

-This article uses the Azure Management Portal to create a web app.
-You can also use the [Azure Command-Line Interface](/documentation/articles/xplat-cli-install) or [Azure PowerShell](/documentation/articles/install-configure-powershell) to perform the same operations.
+This article uses the Azure Management Portal to create a web site.
+You can also use the [Azure Command-Line Interface](/documentation/articles/xplat-cli-install) or [Azure PowerShell](/documentation/articles/powershell-install-configure) to perform the same operations.

 For more information about how to develop Node.js applications on Azure, see the [Node.js Developer Center](/develop/nodejs/).

 [Azure Management Portal]: http://manage.windowsazure.cn
 [Azure Command-Line Tools for Mac and Linux]: /documentation/articles/xplat-cli
-[Azure PowerShell]: /documentation/articles/install-configure-powershell
+[Azure PowerShell]: /documentation/articles/powershell-install-configure
 [portal-new- Website]: ./media/web-sites-nodejs-develop-deploy-mac/plus-new.png
 [portal-git-username-password]: ./media/web-sites-nodejs-develop-deploy-mac/git-deployment-credentials.png
 [git-instructions]: ./media/web-sites-nodejs-develop-deploy-mac/git-instructions.png